She said, "Don't make others suffer for your personal hatred.": Plot

 Misato Katsuragi, head of the strategic department of the special agency Nerv, recalls a trauma she experienced when she was fourteen years old.
-During an experiment a giant of light woke up at the South Pole, causing the melting of the southern ice cap and the death of her father, Dr. Katsuragi; despite being at the South Pole at the time of the incident, known as Second Impact, Misato managed to escape the disaster and survive.
+A giant of light woke up at the South Pole during an experiment, causing the melting of the southern ice cap and the death of her father, Dr. Katsuragi; despite being at the South Pole at the time of the incident, known as Second Impact, Misato managed to escape the disaster and survive.
 After the flashback, Misato is promoted in rank, and grudgingly celebrates her promotion with her subordinates, Evangelion mecha pilots Shinji Ikari and Asuka Langley Soryu.

 Sahaquiel, the tenth specimen of a race of mankind's antagonists called Angels, makes its appearance in satellite orbit.
 The enemy is much larger than the Evangelion units, and the Nerv believes its attack strategy is to crash-land using its own body as a bomb.
-Shinji, Asuka and fellow pilot Rei Ayanami, aboard their respective Evangelions, intercept the enemy, and by joining forces they succeed in defeating it against all of Nerv's probabilistic predictions.
+Shinji, Asuka, and fellow pilot Rei Ayanami, aboard their respective Evangelions, intercept the enemy, and by joining forces they succeed in defeating it against all of Nerv's probabilistic predictions, with Asuka delivering the final blow.
 At the end of the confrontation, Nerv's Commander Gendo Ikari, who had remained at the South Pole on a mysterious expedition until then, congratulates his son Shinji.
 Shinji, thinking back to his father's unexpected words of praise, realises that this is why he boards the Evangelion and has decided to become a pilot.